 So exactly what is a boutique winery, anyway?
 There's no formal definition, but in general, they're wineries that produce a smaller volume of wine than their neighbors.
 They're usually family owned, passionate about what they do and they want to have a strong personal connection with their customers.
 Sometimes, they make really great wine, too because they can focus on doing just one really well.

 Napa's boutique wineries are just the place to find an extra-special wine tasting experience.
-You might just find the owner giving a tour or the winemaker in the tasting room - and they'll be happy to see you.
+You might just find the owner giving a tour or the winemaker in the tasting room.

 In pricey Napa, it's hard for these smaller winemakers to get started and stay in business, but these are a few places that I have visited and loved the experience.

 - Smith-Madrone: There's no pretense, no fancy tasting room and no one telling you what you should be tasting at this two-man winery in the mountains above St. Helena, where it's easy to imagine what Napa was like 40 years ago.